-1. Be Honest
+1. Be Honest with Your Business Lender

-2. Improve Your Business Credit Score
+2. Take Steps to Improve Your Business Credit Score

-Doing those things will establish an identity for your business that credit bureaus will then use to create credit reports for it.
-Once that’s done, you’ll need to pay on time and in-full and monitor your credit reports for any mistakes.
-Keep in mind that it takes time to build up your business credit card balances.
+Completing these tasks will establish an identity for your business that credit bureaus will use to create credit reports for your company.
+Once you complete that step, you’ll need to pay bills on time and monitor your credit reports for any mistakes.
+In addition, you should try to pay off your business credit card balances.

 3. Explore Alternative Lenders and Financing Options

 Relative to larger, established banks such as Bank of America, online lenders tend to have less stringent qualification criteria.
-That said, the downside is that you may have to settle for a smaller line of credit.
-Regardless, it’ll be well worth your time to evaluate multiple types of lenders to find the best fit for your business.
+The downside is that you may have to settle for a smaller credit limit.
+Regardless, it’ll be worth your time to evaluate multiple types of lenders to find the best fit for your business.

-4. Keep Working on Your Personal Credit Score
+4. Improve Your Personal Credit Score

 According to myFICO, the five factors (and their relative weights) that affect your personal credit are as follows: